FDio/vpp/docs/gettingstarted/developers/fib20/mplsfib.rst

 There is a tight coupling between IP and MPLS forwarding.
 MPLS forwarding equivalence classes (FECs) are often an IP prefix – that is to say that traffic matching a given IP prefix is routed into a MPLS label switch path (LSP).
-It is thus necessary to be able to associated a given prefix/route with an [out-going] MPLS label that will be imposed when the packet is forwarded.
+It is thus necessary to be able to associate a given prefix/route with an [out-going] MPLS label that will be imposed when the packet is forwarded.
 This is configured as: